svanderburg/java-sblayout/README.md

 The libraries in this package allow someone to define a web application as a set of pages that refer to other sub pages.
-Developers only have to capture the common aspects, such as the sections and style of the entire web application, once and only need to provide the individual characteristcs of every additional sub page.
+Developers only have to capture the common aspects, such as the sections and style of the entire web application, once and only need to provide the individual characteristics of every additional sub page.

 The libraries automatically compose the corresponding pages, and ensures a number